sunfounder/pironman5-mini/docs/source/set_up/set_up_rpi_os.rst

 Set Up on Raspberry Pi/Ubuntu/Kali/Homebridge OS
 ==================================================

-If you have installed Raspberry Pi OS, Ubuntu, Kali Linux or Homebridge on your Raspberry Pi, you will need to configure the Pironman 5 using the command line.
+If you have installed Raspberry Pi OS, Ubuntu, Kali Linux or Homebridge on your Raspberry Pi, you will need to configure the Pironman 5 Mini using the command line.
 Detailed tutorials can be found below:

 .. note::